rudradesai200/cs3205_assignments/Assignment1/README.md

 ## Other instructions

-- Emailserver should always be running before emailclient runs.
+- Emailserver should always be up and running before emailclient runs.
 - Mail info will stay persistent across user sessions as well as server sessions ,provided that emailserver is not closed while a emailclient is running.
+- All the attached screenshots are run on remote host, which will be reproduced while viva presentation.